Metop-C: monitoring weather, atmosphere and oceans

 The EPS system also comprises a comprehensive ground segment enabling EUMETSAT to control the Metop satellites, acquire and process their data and distribute observational products in real time to users worldwide.

-When Metop-C is launched and commissioned, EUMETSAT will simultaneously operate three Metop satellites equally spaced around their orbit about 120° apart, and this is expected to continue until the de-orbiting of Metop-A, which is planned for 2022.
+When Metop-C is commissioned, EUMETSAT will simultaneously operate three Metop satellites equally spaced around their orbit about 120° apart, and this is expected to continue until the de-orbiting of Metop-A, which is planned for 2022.